Hair

 How to style type 3c curls

-- Define your curls: To enhance your curls, try the Magical Remedy method: after shampooing and conditioning, gently squeeze excess water with a towel, then apply a small amount of Magical Remedy cream to the mid-lengths and ends of your 3c curls.
+• Define your curls: To enhance your curls, try Magical Remedy: after shampooing and conditioning, gently squeeze excess water with a towel, then apply a small amount of Magical Remedy cream to the mid-lengths and ends of your 3c curls.
 Next, enhance the shape of your curls by wrapping small sections around your fingers and drying with a diffuser.
 Our Airshot Pro hair dryer is the perfect tool for this job, and comes with Variable Temperature Control, giving you the option to use a low temperature on your delicate curls.

 TYPE 4A